 Mesh Construction

 All data was processed into a series of low-resolution point clouds with the DynaMo package to identify heel-strike to toe-off times.
 For each subject, a candidate heel-strike to toe-off event was manually identified across all captures by taking into account point cloud quality.
-A single heel-strike to toe-off event was identified due to the high computational power required to process all heel-strike to toe-off events.
+A single heel-strike to toe-off event was identified.
 For each event, point clouds were reconstructed by converting the depth images into full-resolution point clouds.

 The C++ implementation of the PointCloud Library (Rusu and Cousins 2011) was used to identify and isolate the right foot from the point set.
 First, the point clouds were downsampled with a voxel size of 3 mm to reduce required computing power.
 A RANSAC algorithm (Fischler and Bolles 1981) was used to identify the flat treadmill floor with a plane model, and remove it from the point cloud.
 Euclidean cluster extraction was then used to detect the point clusters that make up each foot.
 The total color value of each point cluster was used to identify the right foot from the left foot, as the left foot had a lower total color value due to the black sock.
 The left foot was then removed from the point cloud, leaving only the right foot for processing.